bodil/refpool/README.md

 # refpool

-A reimplementation of Rust's `std::rc::Rc` which uses a pool of reusable memory to speed up reallocation.
+A reimplementation of Rust's `std::boxed::Box` and `std::rc::Rc` which uses a pool of reusable memory to speed up reallocation.

 ## Is It Fast?